garykac/woven/docs/rules.md

 * Draw hand back up to 4 cards

 Note that you do not discard any remaining cards in your hand

+## Mundane Effect

+Place the card from your hand into your discard pile to use the Mundane Effect.
+You may play multiple copies of the same Minor Effect on your turn to combine the effect.

+There are 4 Mundane Effects:

+* Draw Tapestry Card
+* Create New Eye
+* Move
+* Pull a Thread

+### Draw Tapestry card

+Draw a new Tapestry card and add it to your Tapestry.

+When adding Tapestry cards, they must be placed so that they overlap at least one space in the existing Tapestry.

+See <a href="tapestry-card-placement.md">additional info on Tapestry card placement</a>.

+### Create New Eye

+Create a new Eye by taking Mana from your Pool and placing it on the map at your Mage's location.

+If there are any Anchored Eyes in this location, then they are un-Anchored (turning them into normal Eyes).

+### Move 2 spaces

+Move your Mage 2 MP

+### Pull Thread

+Pull a Thread to reclaim it from your Tapestry back into your Mana Pool.

+This can also be used to un-anchor a Thread that is Anchored.
+(Although perhaps that should be "Picking a Thread")

 # Special Locations